AvantiBuche/Data_Analysis/README.md

-# Data_Analysis
+# Data_Visualization

-Data Analysis for the multiple datasets using PowerBI
+Data Visualization and Analysis for multiple datasets using PowerBI

 ## 1. Retail Sales Data
 <div>This data is collected from a Turkish retail company.
-Time period is beginning from 2017 to the end of 2019.</div>
+The time period is beginning from 2017 to the end of 2019.</div>
 <div>Kaggle- https://www.kaggle.com/datasets/berkayalan/retail-sales-data </div>

 ### File desc